lidofinance/docs/docs/guides/steth-integration-guide.md

 ### What is stETH

 stETH is a rebaseable ERC-20 token that represents ether staked with Lido.
 Unlike staked ether, it is liquid and can be transferred, traded, or used in DeFi applications.
 Total supply of stETH reflects amount of ether deposited into protocol combined with staking rewards, minus potential validator penalties. stETH tokens are minted upon ether deposit at 1:1 ratio.
-Since withdrawals from the Beacon chain have been introduced, it is also possible to redeem ether by burning stETH at the same 1:1 ratio.
+Since withdrawals from the Beacon chain have been introduced, it is also possible to redeem ether by burning stETH at the same 1:1 ratio (in rare cases it won't preserve 1:1 ratio though).

 stETH does not strictly comply with ERC-20.
 Only exception is that it does not emit `Trasfer()` on rebase as [ERC-20](https://eips.ethereum.org/EIPS/eip-20#events) standard recommends.